-Housing To promote new homes of high quality, in appropriate sustainable locations that meet the established needs of the Neighbourhood Area, without compromising the distinctive and attractive setting of the village or the natural environment.
-Economy To promote new high-quality economic and employment opportunities in appropriate locations and encourage the retention of existing employers in the Neighbourhood Area.
-Built Neighbourhood Environment To promote developments of high-quality and sustainable design, while ensuring the historic environment is preserved and enhanced.
-Natural Neighbourhood Environment To safeguard our natural environment, conserve and enhance existing woodlands, trees, hedgerows, flora and fauna and enhance biodiversity through sensitive development that protects and enriches the landscape and green assets.
-Infrastructure To seek ongoing improvements to flood mitigation, transport and parking, utility infrastructure and to digital connectivity, especially mobile phone reception and broadband.
-Amenities, Facilities and Community To ensure residents have access to excellent local facilities, open spaces and recreation, to maintain a strong, active, healthy and vibrant community and help alleviate social isolation.
-Managing Aspirations To ensure that a mechanism is in place to monitor and report on progress in implementing strategic objectives, monitor existing and changing aspirations, and ensure the continuity of community spirit and the ability of the community to own its governance.
+promote new homes of high quality, in appropriate sustainable cations that meet the established needs of the Neighbourhood Area, ithout compromising the distinctive and attractive setting of the village the natural environment. promote new high-quality economic and employment opportunities appropriate locations and encourage the retention of existing nployers in the Neighbourhood Area. promote developments of high-quality and sustainable design, while nsuring the historic environment is preserved and enhanced. o safeguard our natural environment, conserve and enhance existing oodlands, trees, hedgerows, flora and fauna and enhance biodiversity rough sensitive development that protects and enriches the landscape nd green assets. o seek ongoing improvements to flood mitigation, transport and arking, utility infrastructure and to digital connectivity, especially mobile none reception and broadband. ensure residents have access to excellent local facilities, open baces and recreation, to maintain a strong, active, healthy and vibrant community and help alleviate social isolation. ensure that a mechanism is in place to monitor and report on progress implementing strategic objectives, monitor existing and changing pirations, and ensure the continuity of community spirit and the ability the community to own its governance.